 There are two roosts of slightly different thicknesses.
 Some hens believe that thicker is better; others disagree.
-On each perch is enough space for three average-sized chickens to sleep comfortably side by side.
+There is enough space for three average-sized chickens to sleep comfortably on each perch.

 Their nightly droppings end up in the cleaning tray below, which you can pull out and empty.
 It is gold for your compost heap if you have one.
 Keeping the coop clean is a breeze.

-A more rewarding task is retrieving their other gold, the eggs.
-Three hens share one nest on average, but it can even be up to seven birds.
-Of course, the ladies don’t squeeze in there simultaneously; they lay their eggs at different times of the day.
+Retrieving their other gold, the eggs is a more rewarding task.
+On average, three hens share one nest, which can even be up to seven birds.
+Of course, the ladies don’t squeeze in simultaneously; they lay their eggs at different times.

-Again, the sizes of the two nesting compartments differ as some hens prefer space, others want it tight, so here they have options too.
+Again, the sizes of the two nesting compartments differ as some hens prefer space, and others want it tight, so they have options, too.

-The chickens enter the hen-house over a detachable ladder and through a lockable sliding door.
-With the Nkandla, there is no need for you to open and close this door mornings and evenings unless you want to.
+The chickens enter the hen-house over a detachable ladder and a lockable sliding door.
+With the Nkandla, you don’t need to open and close this door mornings and evenings unless you want to.
 Chickens do their own thing anyway and enter and leave when it’s time.

-As mentioned, the chicken run should be a temporary holding pen only; it is not a permanent enclosure for so many chickens.
-If you need to keep them inside for more extended periods, you might want to have a look at the Kardashi-Hens chicken coop.
-The hen-house is as the Nkandla’s, but the chicken run is double the size.
+The chicken run should only be a temporary holding pen; it is not a permanent enclosure for many chickens.
+If you need to keep them inside for extended periods, you might want to look at the Kardashi-Hens chicken coop.
+The henhouse is like the Nkandla’s, but the chicken run is double the size.

-We assemble our chicken runs with modular components.
-Here we have three modules.
-If you have a different chicken run size in mind than our standard, we can add as many modules as you want.
+We assemble our chicken runs with modular components; the standard is three modules.
+If you prefer a different chicken run size than our standard, we can add as many modules as you want.

-On the other hand, if you don’t need a chicken run, the Villa model is probably a better and cheaper option.
+On the other hand, if you don’t need a chicken run, the Villa model is probably a better and more economical option.

-A top quality chicken coop cannot be built for cheap, especially if it has to be of good service for many years to come.
-We don’t cut corners by using inferior or inexpensive materials.
-It has to be the best that is available to us in South Africa.
+A top-quality chicken coop cannot be built for cheap, especially if it must be of good service for many years.
+We don’t cut corners by using inferior or inexpensive materials, and it has to be the best available materials in South Africa.
 The same applies to construction methods.
-For example, we are using a joinery technique from the US that is barely known here.
+For example, we use modern joinery techniques from Europe and the US that are barely known here.

-We don’t use the standard chicken wire for any of our chicken runs.
-It rusts, turns brittle and unsightly and becomes a danger for chickens and children.
-Instead, we use a much better looking, robust plastic mesh that will not change its appearance in our lifetime.
+We don’t use the standard chicken wire for any of our chicken runs as it rusts, turns brittle and unsightly and becomes a danger for chickens and children.
+Instead, we use a much better-looking, robust plastic mesh that will not change its appearance in our lifetime.

-The hinges are stainless steel, the bolts galvanised, and the screws zink coated and therefore rust-resistant.
+The hinges are stainless steel, the bolts galvanised, and the screws zink coated and rust-resistant, all durable components.

-The framework for the chicken run and the base of the hen-house is CCA pressure-treated pine.
-It can stand in mud for years without much deterioration.
+The framework of the chicken run and the base of the henhouse are made of CCA pressure-treated pine, which can withstand years of mud without deteriorating.